edge-cloud/www.edge-cloud.net/_posts/2015-03-18-ipv6-in-vsphere-6.md

 ### Related VMware products

-The only other VMware product line that supports IPv6 is Horizon View with <a href="https://www.vmware.com/support/horizon-view/doc/horizon-61-view-release-notes.html" target="_blank">version 6.1</a>.
+The only other VMware product line that supports IPv6 is Horizon View with [version 6.1](https://www.vmware.com/support/horizon-view/doc/horizon-61-view-release-notes.html).

 ### Horizon View